PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

    :::

 <a id="with_ros"></a>
-## Multiple Vehicles with ROS and Gazebo
+## Multiple Vehicles with ROS and Gazebo Classic

-This example demonstrates a setup that opens the Gazebo client GUI showing two Iris vehicles in an empty world.
+This example demonstrates a setup that opens the Gazebo Classic client GUI showing two Iris vehicles in an empty world.
 You can then control the vehicles with *QGroundControl* and MAVROS in a similar way to how you would manage a single vehicle.

 ### Required